GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), server-side storage,
 and a new [File System Access API](https://web.dev/file-system-access/).

-However, only two of those APIs—the in-memory storage and the localStorage—can be used synchronously, and both are the most limiting options in what you can store and for how long.
+However, only two of those APIs—the in-memory storage and the `localStorage`—can be used synchronously, and both are the most limiting options in what you can store and for how long.
 All the other options provide only asynchronous APIs.

 This is one of the core properties of executing code on the web: any time-consuming operation, which includes any I/O, has to be asynchronous.

-The reason is that the web is historically single-threaded, and any user code that touches the UI, has to run on the same thread as the UI.
+The reason is that the web is historically single-threaded, and any user code that touches the UI has to run on the same thread as the UI.
 It has to compete with the other important tasks like layout, rendering and event handling for the CPU time.
 You wouldn't want a piece of JavaScript or WebAssembly to be able to start a "file read" operation and block everything else—the entire tab,